LucasBehrendt/investorsclub/README.md

 - [Git](https://git-scm.com/) - Git was used through the Gitpod terminal to commit to Git and push to Github.

 - [Github](https://github.com/) - All code for the site is stored on Github after being pushed fom Git.
-Github Pages served as host for the site.
+Github Pages serves as host for the site.

 - [Google Fonts](https://fonts.google.com/) - The fonts used on the site was imported from Google Fonts.